apache/parquet-format/LogicalTypes.md

 with linear/planar edges interpolation.
 It must annotate a `BYTE_ARRAY` primitive type.
 See [Geospatial.md](Geospatial.md) for more detail.

-The type has two type parameters:
+The type has only one type parameter:
 - `crs`: An optional string value for CRS.
-If unset, the CRS defaults to "OGC:CRS84", which means that the geometries must be stored in longitude, latitude based on the WGS84 datum.
+If unset, the CRS defaults to `"OGC:CRS84"`, which means that the geometries must be stored in longitude, latitude based on the WGS84 datum.
-- `crs_encoding`: An optional enum value to describes the encoding used by the `crs` field.
-Supported values are: `SRID`, `PROJJSON`.
-If unset, `crs` can be arbitrary string.

 The sort order used for `GEOMETRY` is undefined.
 When writing data, no min/max statistics should be saved for this type and if such non-compliant statistics